telerik/blazor-docs/components/toolbar/overview.md

 >caption The ToolBar provides the following features:

 * `Class` - `string` - the CSS class that will be rendered on the main wrapping element of the ToolBar component.
-You could use that class to control the size of the component.
+You could use that class to control the size of the component through CSS.

 * `ToolBarButton` - renders a button in the ToolBar.
 You can find more information and examples in the [Built-In Tools]({%slug toolbar-built-in-tools%}#toolbarbutton) article.